 A loan with a higher interest rate than your student loan

-As student loan repayments come out of your salary and you only have to make them if you earn above the £17,335 threshold, there is no chance of falling behind on them and getting into the financial trouble you could with other loan types.
+As student loan repayments come out of your salary and you only have to make them if you earn above the earning thresholds, there is no chance of falling behind on them and getting into financial trouble like you could with other debts.

-If your student loan is your only outstanding debt and you have some cash to spare, making overpayments on your loan to clear it more quickly may be the sensible thing to do.
+If your student loan is your only outstanding debt and you have some cash to spare, you could consider repaying it, but again only if you will clear the full amount before it is wiped out.

 You could use what you save up to:

 Use as a deposit for buying a house

 Buy a new car without needing a costly loan

 Have a rainy day fund for emergencies